Pasq9219/BIBDA_park_PS4_project/README.md

 I downloaded some data from PS store using a scraper and made some data analysis using SQL and Python and Data Visualization throught TABLEAU.
 Moreover I created a minimal GUI to interact with park clients to have fun.

+Notes: to make the GUI working, download together with the code all images in the "Immagini_copertina.zip" and unzip them on your local PC.
+Download also logo.ico and play.png images.